 The idea that some good tunes can actually have an impact on your weight loss just may be music to your ears.
 But it’s more than just an idea—it has scientific backing.
-Several different studies have looked at the way in which music can impact everything from the effectiveness of your exercise routine, to one’s overall health.
+Several different studies have looked at the way in which music can impact everything, from the effectiveness of an exercise routine to one’s overall health.
 They all seem to point to the same fact—that music matters.
 Find out how music can help you reach your weight loss goals on your Nutrisystem journey.

 Music Helps You Burn More Calories